GenomicsAotearoa/shell-for-bioinformatics/docs/6_inspectmanipulate3.md

     >chromosome1	10	19
     >```

-!!! terminal-2 "`awk` can be used to mimic functionality of `cut` : Following command is useful for extracting specific columns from a tabular file, which is a common operation in data processing and bioinformatics workflows."
+!!! terminal-2 "B-Example 2: `awk` can be used to mimic functionality of `cut` : Following command is useful for extracting specific columns from a tabular file, which is a common operation in data processing and bioinformatics workflows."

      ```bash
      awk '{print $2 "\t" $3}' example.bed